SushmaMurthy/bowling/README.md

 * Node.Js server
 * Node Package Manager

-This application is written in ECMAScript 6.
+This application is written in ECMAScript 6 and TDD and code coverage using JEST framework.

 Scoring system can be installed locally simply with NPM.
 ```bash